jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 They are among the most magic-attuned people in the world, with almost every elf having a direct connection to magical energy.
 However, due to both the laws of Imperial lands and their own religious customs, most refrain from using significant magical powers outside of specific rituals.

-On a calendar governed by a group’s moon priest, every few years a group of elves will return to one of many Ildarii Temple-cities.
+On a calendar governed by a group’s moon priest, every few years a group of elves will return to one of many Ildaari Temple-cities.
 Here, they will stay for a year before returning to their nomadic lifestyle.
-These ancient cities were left behind by the Ildarii before the Long Dark many millennia before and the elves (along with gnomes) see themselves as the caretakers of these ancient, magically imbued places.
+These ancient cities were left behind by the Ildaari before the Long Dark many millennia before and the elves (along with gnomes) see themselves as the caretakers of these ancient, magically imbued places.
 To take care of these places, pregnant elves, recent parents, the elderly, and those otherwise unable to travel nomadically live in the cities full-time.
 Here they perform religious ceremonies, grow food to feed visiting nomadic groups, and raise elf children communally.

 ### Cosmopolitan Elves